 Picnic Shoulder Versus Pork Butt

 To make matters more confusing, pork butt is another cut of pork.
-Those well-versed in the bizarre nature of the names of meat cuts will already know that pork butt is, in fact, from the shoulder, or front legs, of the pig.
+Those well-versed in the peculiar nature of the names of meat cuts will already know that pork butt is, in fact, from the shoulder, or front legs, of the pig.
 Ham comes from the back legs.

 Cuts labeled "pork shoulder" or "picnic shoulder" are from the thinner, triangle-shaped end of the shoulder whereas the "butt" is from the thicker, more intensely marbled end of the shoulder.
 Because picnic shoulder comes from the thinner area, it is a bit better for cooking whole and slicing, while pork butt is perfect for making pulled pork and other recipes in which the meat is meant to fall apart.
 If the selection at the butcher counter demands, use picnic shoulder, pork shoulder, and pork butt interchangeably in most recipes.